 Now It’s Your Turn

 After this fun little activity, our girls can’t wait to add the door knob hanger to their bedroom door on Christmas Eve!
 And your kids can, too.
 The Christmas door hanger is available to newsletter subscribers in the free resources library.
-Just add your name and email to the box on this page to get the password sent directly to your inbox!
+Click here to get the password sent directly to your inbox!

 I don’t know if the door knob hanger will actually keep the Christmas magic alive for our kids.
 The husband and I will still probably sneak around as much as possible.
 But we’re pretty sure that the kids will at least go to bed for us!